YUGESHKARAN/ai_product_agent/README.md

 # AI Product Agent – Python Backend

 Welcome to the Python backend for **AI Product Agent**!
 This service delivers advanced AI-driven analysis and automation for your product management platform, integrating seamlessly as the intelligence layer of your MERN stack application.
+Which is integrated on the application [product_agent_node](https://github.com/YUGESHKARAN/product_agent_node.git).

 ---